Finol12/ImmoEliza_Data_Analysis/README.md

 ![image](assets/image.png)

 ## Description
 This project is a data analysis and visualization project focused on analyzing a dataset of properties for sale from the website immoweb.be.
-The project involves cleaning the dataset, performing exploratory data analysis, and creating visualizations to gain insights into the properties and their characteristics.
+The project involves cleaning the dataset, performing exploratory data analysis and creating visualizations to gain insights into the properties and their characteristics.
+In addition to the data analysis and visualization, this project also incorporates machine learning (ML) techniques to build predictive models for property prices based on various features.
+Three different ML methods have been utilized to create these models: Linear Regression, Decision Tree Regression, and XGBoost Regression.
 ## Installation
 .
 Install the required libraries: